baguapro/linqcpp/README.md

                 where{[](const person &p) { return (p.age_ > 30 && p.salary_ > 30000.00); }}
                 );
 ```
+The data thats is extracted is independent of the data that can be used in the where filter,
+this is in keeping with the features of linq and sql.

 ### orderBy with no given predicate
 ```cpp